OntoUML/ontouml-models/scripts/process-new-model-submission.md

 After the helper succeeds, the workflow runs `python scripts/generate_catalog_file.py .`, then stages and commits changes.
 The local helper does not synchronize root `catalog.ttl` itself.

 The initial `--fix` step can rewrite `metadata.yaml`, removing comments and changing hand-formatted spacing.
-Its normalized source is inside the model folder staged by the workflow and can therefore appear in the bot commit alongside generated files.
-Review that source diff as well as the generated artifacts.
+The source preflight can rewrite `ontology.json` as BOM-free UTF-8 when it has a UTF-8 BOM or requires the Windows-1252 fallback.
+These normalized sources are inside the model folder staged by the workflow and can therefore appear in the bot commit alongside generated files.
+Review those source diffs as well as the generated artifacts.
 The standalone helper's `--no-fix-metadata-yaml` option disables automatic YAML fixing; the workflow does not expose that option.

 ## Ontology generation and warnings

 The catalog wrapper uses the exact `ontouml-json2graph==2.0.1` dependency and the namespace `https://w3id.org/ontouml-models/model/<slug>#`.
 Project identity uses the JSON project ID under that namespace.
 If `metadata.yaml` declares one distinct language, generated names use that language tag; with multiple declared languages, names are untagged.

 The selected policies preserve invalid cardinalities and invalid stereotypes with warnings, omit unresolved diagram target links with warnings, and warn about unrepresented path-point order and property assignments.
 These warnings are nonfatal and remain visible in the workflow logs.
-Generation does not enable automatic source correction or transformation-provenance sidecars.
+Apart from the encoding normalization described above, generation does not enable automatic source correction or transformation-provenance sidecars.
 See the [ontology generator guide](generate-ontology-turtle.md) for the exact policy effects and validation contract.

 The wrapper generates and validates a candidate in temporary storage.
 It creates a missing `ontology.ttl`, atomically replaces an existing valid graph when it differs semantically, and preserves an isomorphic file byte-for-byte.
 Normal submissions do not use migration-only `--force-materialization`.